 In early 2015, the fined undertaking (the company Prointer) acquired 50% in the Serbian company Alti, active in the retail market for consumer electronics.
 This was duly notified to the Commission as Prointer’s acquisition of joint control over Alti together with the seller, an individual who was previously the sole owner and who retained the remaining 50%.The authority cleared the transaction in Phase I, finding no competition concerns.

-In December 2015, Prointer enter into an agreement to acquire the remaining 50% in Alti.
+In December 2015, Prointer entered into an agreement to acquire the remaining 50% in Alti.
 The deal was implemented in June 2016, when Prointer’s 100% ownership was officially registered.
 No merger filing was made for this additional step.
 The Commission somehow learned of this and started ex officio merger examination in December 2016.
 These proceedings resulted in the decision which is the topic of this post.

 This decision can be safely qualified as landmark, as this is the first time the Commission has issued a fine for gun-jumping.
 Nevertheless, taking into account the relatively small amount of the fine, this seems to be more of a signal to other undertakings of the Commission’s intent than penalty for the party concerned.